awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 ------

 In Lambda proxy integration, at run time, API Gateway maps an incoming request into the input `event` parameter of the Lambda function\.
 The input includes the request method, path, headers, any query string parameters, any payload, associated context, and any defined stage variables\.
-The input format is explained in [Input Format of a Lambda Function for Proxy Integration](#api-gateway-simple-proxy-for-lambda-input-format)\.
-For API Gateway to map the Lambda output to HTTP responses successfully, the Lambda function must output the result in the format described in [Output Format of a Lambda Function for Proxy Integration](#api-gateway-simple-proxy-for-lambda-output-format)\.
+The input format is explained in [Input format of a Lambda function for proxy integration](#api-gateway-simple-proxy-for-lambda-input-format)\.
+For API Gateway to map the Lambda output to HTTP responses successfully, the Lambda function must output the result in the format described in [Output format of a Lambda function for proxy integration](#api-gateway-simple-proxy-for-lambda-output-format)\.

 In Lambda proxy integration of a proxy resource through the `ANY` method, the single backend Lambda function serves as the event handler for all requests through the proxy resource\.
 For example, to log traffic patterns, you can have a mobile device send its location information of state, city, street, and building by submitting a request with `/state/city/street/house` in the URL path for the proxy resource\.
 The backend Lambda function can then parse the URL path and insert the location tuples into a DynamoDB table\.

-## Set up Lambda Proxy Integration Using the AWS CLI<a name="set-up-lambda-proxy-integration-using-cli"></a>
+## Set up Lambda proxy integration using the AWS CLI<a name="set-up-lambda-proxy-integration-using-cli"></a>

 In this section, we show how to use AWS CLI to set up an API with the Lambda proxy integration\.

 **Note**
-For detailed instructions for using the API Gateway console to configure a proxy resource with the Lambda proxy integration, see [TUTORIAL: Build a Hello World API with Lambda Proxy Integration](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.
+For detailed instructions for using the API Gateway console to configure a proxy resource with the Lambda proxy integration, see [Tutorial: Build a Hello World API with Lambda proxy integration](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.

 As an example, we use the following sample Lambda function as the backend of the API: